CISLAC Demands Upward Review of Tobacco Tax in Nigeria

 The Civil Society Legislative Advocacy Centre (CISLAC) has advocated an upward review of tobacco tax in the country to reduce deaths from cancer and other tobacco-related causes.

-The Executive Directive of CISLAC, Auwal Musa Rafsanjani, stated this Wednesday in Katsina during a capacity building workshop for civil society organizations (CSOs) on tobacco taxation and gender mainstreaming.
+The Executive Directive of CISLAC, Auwal Musa Rafsanjani, stated this on Wednesday in Katsina during a capacity building workshop for Civil Society Organizations (CSOs) on tobacco taxation and gender mainstreaming.

 He said the way out on reducing tobacco-related deaths in the country was for the government to enormously increase tax on all tobacco products in the nation’s marketplace.